microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgTeamChannelMessage.md

 # New-MgTeamChannelMessage

 ## SYNOPSIS
-Send a new chatMessage in the specified channel.
+Send a new chatMessage in the specified channel or a chat.

 ## SYNTAX